An Instrumental Variables Framework to Unite Spatial Confounding Methods

 \section{Discussion}

-In this paper, we introduce a foundational IV framework that redefines many of the existing approaches for adjusting for unmeasured confounding as IV methods.
+In this paper, we introduce a novel IV framework that redefines many of the existing approaches to adjust for unmeasured confounding as IV methods.
 This new perspective represents a paradigm shift in the study of spatial confounding.
-By reinterpreting standard spatial confounding methods through the lens of causal inference, our framework unifies existing approaches by showing that many are built on a common foundation: they assume that exposure can be decomposed additively into two components, a large-scale component correlated with the unmeasured confounder and an uncorrelated small-scale component.
+By reinterpreting standard spatial confounding methods through the lens of IVs, our framework unifies existing approaches by showing that many are built on a common theoretical foundation: they assume that the exposure can be decomposed additively into two components, a large-scale component correlated with the unmeasured confounder and an uncorrelated small-scale component.
 The small-scale component is then leveraged as an instrumental variable to estimate the parameter of interest.
 While prior work by \cite{giffin2021instrumental} has proposed using instrumental variables to address spatial confounding and interference, the broader link between spatial confounding methods and the instrumental variables literature has not yet been fully established.
-By placing spatial confounding methods within a unified framework, we clarify their distinct underlying assumptions and estimation strategies, bringing coherence to a previously fragmented literature and show that the methods differ primarily in the spatial basis used to decompose the exposure.
+By placing spatial confounding methods within a unified framework, we bring coherence to a previously fragmented literature and show that the methods differ primarily in the spatial basis used to decompose the exposure.
 This perspective also provides a foundation for extending these approaches to estimate a broader class of causal effects, including those that do not require linearity in the outcome model.
-The results of our simulation and data application suggest a promising synergy between our IV methods and the spatial coordinates approach proposed by \cite{gilbert2021causal}.
+The results of the simulation and data application suggest a promising synergy between our IV methods and the spatial coordinates approach proposed by \cite{gilbert2021causal}.

 Our identification approach is closely related to recent work on network interference \citep{gao2024endogenous, li2022random, lu2024estimation}, where consistent estimation is achieved by projecting out signal components aligned with the graph’s leading eigenvectors.
 It also shares similarities with the front-door criterion \citep{pearl1995causal, pearl2009causality}, which enables identification through downstream unconfounded mediators.
 Our approach is the mirror image; identification relies on an upstream, unconfounded component of exposure.
 More broadly, these parallels illustrate a common identification strategy: positing that the exposure arises from, or gives rise to, multiple sources of variation, with some components potentially confounded and others available as unconfounded variation for identification.